Acquisition of Vocational Skills 1 (part B) (8794.3)

 Due to the competency base and Industry requirements of assessment, students must be deemed competent in all assessment items to pass the qualification and the unit.
 Workbooks and course activities are required to be submitted to the RTO as evidence for the assessment of the units of competency.

-In order to be eligible for the 6 credit points associated with 8794 and its companion unit 8793 Acquisition of Vocational Skills 1 (A) from Semester 1, students must be enrolled in both units throughout the year and show evidence of achieving the relevant industry qualification.
+In order to be eligible for the 6 credit points associated with 8794 and its companion unit 8793 Acquisition of Vocational Skills 1 (part A) from Semester 1, students must be enrolled in both units throughout the year and show evidence of achieving the relevant industry qualification.

 Students should notify teaching staff at the RTO if they require specialised rooms or equipment during the planning phase of any assessment items.